Twitter Users Blocked By Trump Sue, Claim @realDonaldTrump Is Public Forum

 It's a private forum when the left uses to censor people.
 But it's suddenly a public forum when they are the ones being censored.

+Not funny, but I never get any mod points so I can't give you the "insight" mod you earned.
+Actually, I was confused by your subject, but now I have probed and see that the Subject: was inherited from one of Putin's paid trolls.
+(Why are you feeding the troll?)
+This is a topic with LOTS of room for humor and insight, but I couldn't find any of the first and little of the second, especially in the comments so modded.

+Actually I'm interested in "saving" Twitter.
+Probably impossible, but can you imagine the use

-Tweets and Circuses (Score:1)
+Tweets and Circuses (Score:1, Troll)

 Every American deserves the right to gaze upon Donald Trump's tweets.
 The whole family's tweets, in fact, because they are more entertaining than Duck Dynasty, the Kardashians and Honey Boo Boo put together.
 May they reign for a thousand years.